Biophotonics: Low level laser therapy (LLLT)

 Although low-level laser therapy's (LLLT) efficacy is somewhat controversial, the technology can be used to treat wounds by repairing tissue and preventing tissue death.
 However, more recent studies indicate that LLLT is more useful for reducing inflammation and assuaging chronic joint pain.
 In addition, it is believed that LLLT could possibly prove to be useful in the treatment of severe brain injury or trauma, stroke, and degenerative neurological diseases.

 Photodynamic therapy (PT)

 Photodynamic therapy (PT) uses photosynthesizing chemicals and oxygen to induce a cellular reaction to light.
 It can be used to kill cancer cells, treat acne, and reduce scarring.
 PT can also kill bacteria, viruses, and fungi.
-The technology provides treatment with little to no long-term side effects, is less invasive than surgery and can be repeated more often than radiation.
-Treatment is limited, however, to surfaces and organs that can be exposed to light, which eliminates deep tissue cancer treatments.
+The technology provides treatment with little to no long-term side effects, is less invasive than surgery, and can be repeated more often than radiation.
+Treatment is limited, however, to surfaces and organs that can be exposed to light, which means it cannot be used in deep tissue cancer treatments.